turbot/terraform-provider-steampipecloud/docs/resources/organization_workspace_member.md

 - `created_at` - The time when the invitation has been sent.
 - `created_by` - The handle of the user who sent the invitation.
 - `display_name` - The display name of the user to add to the workspace.
-- `email` - The email of the user to add to the workspace.
 - `organization_workspace_member_id` - A unique identifier of the organization workspace membership.
 - `organization_id` - A unique identifier of the organization.
 - `scope` - The level of membership for the user.
 Can be either `org` or `workspace`.